ilejohn-official/background-job-runner/README.md

    **Example**

-    ```php
+    ```
     runBackgroundJob(\App\Jobs\SampleJob::class, 'execute', ['param1', 'param2'], 1, 60);
     ```

     In this example:

-    `\App\Jobs\SampleJob::class` is the class containing the job method.
+   - `\App\Jobs\SampleJob::class` is the class containing the job method.
-    `execute` is the method within the job class.
+   - `execute` is the method within the job class.
-    `['param1', 'param2']` are parameters passed to the method.
+   - `['param1', 'param2']` are parameters passed to the method.
-    `1` is the priority (high).
+   - `1` is the priority (high).
-    `60` is a delay in seconds before executing.
+   - `60` is a delay in seconds before executing.

   ### Test cases
-    execute `php artisan app:run-test-jobs {case}` where case is a,b,c or d which are 4 different scenarios been evaluated. app/Console/Commands/RunTestJob.php has the details of what each case tests for. check the log files in storage/logs for the output.
+   - execute `php artisan app:run-test-jobs {case}` where case is a,b,c or d which are 4 different scenarios been evaluated. app/Console/Commands/RunTestJob.php has the details of what each case tests for. check the log files in storage/logs for the output.
 You can modify for more variation.

 ## Advanced Features

  ### Web-Based Dashboard
-    A web-based dashboard is available for managing and monitoring jobs.
+   - A web-based dashboard is available for managing and monitoring jobs.
 Register first then login before accessing the routes.
 The dashboard provides the following features:

   #### 1. **Job Listing**
   View active background jobs with status, retry count, and priority.